isolary/web-form-validator/README.md

 ### Installation:
-`npm install web-form-validator --save` or `yarn add web-form-validator validator`
+`npm install web-form-validator --save` or `yarn add web-form-validator`

 ### How to use
 Download react app example, install dependencies, start app;